SimonBiggs/scriptedforms/portable-windows-bundle/README.md

 Counter-intuitively these instructions have been tested using a Linux Ubuntu distribution.
-You will need to make appropriate adjustments if you wish to create an exe-bundle on another OS.
+You will need to make appropriate adjustments if you wish to create this bundle on another OS.

 ### Ubuntu 16.04